bionano94/Neuroradiomics/README.md

 # Neuroradiomics

-A pipeline for the skull stripping and the segmentation of the MRI of a human head.
+This project is intended to be a bunch of python's functions useful for the brain tissue segmentation of a brain MRI scan.

 | **Authors**  | **Project** |  **Build Status** | **License** |
 |:------------:|:-----------:|:-----------------:|:-----------:|